-This year, an estimated 200 to 300 children in the United States will be diagnosed with retinoblastoma.
-Most children who are diagnosed with retinoblastoma are younger than six years old, and the average age at diagnosis is two.
-Retinoblastoma makes up 2% of all cancers diagnosed in children under the age of 15.
-The overall five-year survival rate (the percentage of children who survive at least five years after the cancer is detected, excluding those who die from other diseases) for children with retinoblastoma is 98%, but depends on several factors, including whether the cancer has spread to other parts of the body.
+An estimated 200 to 300 children in the United States will be diagnosed annually with retinoblastoma.
+Most children who are diagnosed with retinoblastoma are younger than 5 years old.
+Retinoblastoma makes up 2% of all cancers diagnosed in children before the age of 15.
+Generally, 3 out of 4 children have the disease in one eye, while 1 in 4 children have the disease in both eyes.

-Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2013, and the ACS website.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2016, and the ACS website.